-If the vehicle has a navigation system, use of the system may result in the storage of destinations, addresses, telephone numbers, and other trip information.
-Refer to the navigation manual for information on stored data and for deletion instructions.
+If the vehicle is equipped with a navigation system, use of the system may result in the storage of destinations, addresses, telephone numbers, and other trip information.
+See the navigation manual for information on stored data and for deletion instructions.